 with these columns with an explicit

-ROW_FORMAT clause will not raise an error
+ROW_FORMAT clause does not raise an error

-or warning; the format specification will be ignored.
+or warning; the format specification is ignored.

 Static-format tables have these characteristics:

 VARCHARcolumns are space-padded to the specified column width, although the column type is not altered.

 0x00bytes to the column width.

 NULLcolumns require additional space in the row to record whether their values are

 NULLcolumn takes one bit extra, rounded up to the nearest byte.